Incentivised Switching Scheme

 ** Santander UK plc declined to participate in the extension and ceased to be a participant from 26 August 2020.

-The amount of dowry that an Eligible Body is entitled to receive in respect of each Relevant Customer that switches are determined based on the Relevant Customer’s turnover and, if applicable, the outstanding balance on the loan product being transferred.
-Dowries are distributed quarterly.
-Eligible Bodies are required to use the dowries for the benefit of transferring Relevant Customers.
+The amount of dowry that an Eligible Body was entitled to receive in respect of each Relevant Customer that switched was determined based on the Relevant Customer’s turnover and, if applicable, the outstanding balance on the loan product being transferred.
+Dowries were distributed quarterly in arrears.
+Eligible Bodies were required to use the dowries for the benefit of transferring Relevant Customers.

 The applicable dowries in respect of business current account transfers are set out in the table below:

 * Business Current Account

-The applicable dowries in respect of relevant loan product transfers will be calculated as follows: outstanding loan balance transferred x 0.035.
+The applicable dowries in respect of relevant loan product transfers were calculated as follows: outstanding loan balance transferred x 0.035.
 [The original factor was 0.025 and amended 25/03/20, backdated to the start of the Scheme.]